-- 1. Golfers are not allowed to use a cell phone or any other type of electronic device during competition unless otherwise stated. - 2.
-Non-competitors carrying cell phones or pagers on the golf course must turn off the ringer.
-Those who do not will be asked to turn off the phone or pager and risk being removed from the golf course by tournament or meet officials. - 3.
-The penalty for Breach of USGA Rule 8 Advice: - a.
-Match Play Loss of Hole - b.
-Stroke Play Two Strokes
+- 1. Rule 4.3a(4) is modified under Local Rule as follows: During a round, a player must not use a cell phone or any other type of electronic device, unless otherwise stated. - 2.
+Although distance-measuring devices are permitted, the use of a cell phone application to measure distance is prohibited. - 3.
+Non-competitors carrying cell phones on the golf course must turn off the ringer.
+Those who do not will be asked to turn off the phone and risk being removed from the golf course by tournament or meet officials. - 4.
+The penalty for Breach of this Local Rule (see Rule 4.3): First breach for single act or related acts General Penalty; second breach unrelated to first breach: Disqualification.